-Use PowerShell to automate your file share to OneDrive for Business migration.
+Use PowerShell to automate migrations from file share to OneDrive for Business.

 Prerequisites